 Many individuals look for a cane to help when regaining stability after surgery or experiencing other balance challenges.
 Unfortunately, standard canes may actually increase their risk of falling.
 Studies show that a quad cane is a better choice for those who need help with balance and stability.

 Quad canes resemble standard canes in terms of shape, but they have four small feet instead of one larger tip.
 The extra feet spread the user’s weight over a larger area, providing a larger base of support than a standard cane and keeping the user more balanced as they walk.
 Many quad canes are so well balanced that they can stand up by themselves.
 This is an advantage for users, who can risk falling when attempting to pick up a standard cane that has slipped to the floor.

 A cane can be a powerful tool that improves the user’s lifestyle, but using and choosing a cane are very personal decisions.
-The best cane for you is the one you’ll actually use, so keep reading to learn more about the options that can help you regain your mobility.
-Check out our favorite quad canes, too.
+The best cane for you is the one you’ll actually use.

 True quad canes: These canes have four large feet that are several inches long.
 This gives the user a wide base of support.
 If stability is your biggest concern, this should be your first choice, but quad canes are not without drawbacks.
 The larger feet add to the cane’s weight; making it heavier than other options.
 Some quad canes may have too wide a base to be used on stairs.
 Also, the larger feet can pose a trip hazard or get caught on stationary objects.